dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-pub-sub/_index.md

 ---
 type: docs
-title: "Implementing a .NET pub-sub component"
+title: "Implementing a .NET pub/sub component"
-linkTitle: "Pub-Sub"
+linkTitle: "Pub/sub"
 weight: 1000
-description: How to create a pub-sub with the Dapr Pluggable Components .NET SDK
+description: How to create a pub/sub with the Dapr pluggable components .NET SDK
 no_list: true
 is_preview: true
 ---

-Creating a pub-sub component requires just a few basic steps.
+Creating a pub/sub component requires just a few basic steps.

-## Add Pub-Sub Namespaces
+## Add pub/sub namespaces

-Add `using` statements for the pub-sub related namespaces.
+Add `using` statements for the pub/sub related namespaces.

 ```csharp
 using Dapr.PluggableComponents.Components;